akhilesh-k/Lane-and-Vehicles-Detection/README.md

 To run the lane detection script for any video files, update the last few lines of 'lanedetect.py'.

 ## Camera calibration
+Real cameras use curved lenses to form an image, and light rays often bend a little too much or too little at the edges of these lenses.
+This creates an effect that distorts the edges of images, so that lines or objects appear more or less curved than they actually are.
+This is called radial distortion, which is the most common type of distortion.<br>

+There are three coefficients needed to correct radial distortion: k1, k2, and k3.
+To correct the appearance of radially distorted points in an image, one can use a correction formula mentioned below.<br>
 The camera was calibrated using the chessboard images in `camera_calibration/*.jpg`.
 The following steps were performed for each calibration image:

 * Convert to grayscale